jpurrutia/mlb-data-app/README.md

 ### validation functions
 Validation Functions are functions that can be run in tandem with pipelines.
 Simple but effective functions that ensures valid function runs and data collection/movement

+ensure that the function made for md5_to_uuid is actually necessary